Mo Kudus scores incredible goal with his weaker foot in pre-season vs Wolves

 - Mohammed Kudus was on target for West Ham but they suffered a 3-1 defeat to Wolverhampton Wanderers

-- Kudus has emerged as a target for Saudi Pro League clubs, including Al-Nassr and Al-Ittihad
+- Kudus has emerged as a target for top Saudi Pro League clubs, including Al-Nassr and Al-Ittihad

-Despite ongoing transfer speculation, Mohammed Kudus made a significant impact upon his return to club football, scoring a stunning goal with his weaker foot in a pre-season friendly against Wolves.
+Despite ongoing transfer speculation, Mohammed Kudus made a significant impact upon his return to club football, scoring a stunning goal with his weaker foot in the Stateside Cup against Wolves.

 The 24-year-old reminded fans of just how good he is as a footballer with a beautifully executed low shot that beat Dan Bentley at his near post during the first half.